anvaqta/github.101/README.md

 # Github 101
 List of feature:
 - Feature A
-  - Sub Feature A fix fix fix
+  - Sub Feature A fix
-- Feature B